-Your child’s dental health is important for a number of different reasons.
+Your is important for a number of different reasons.
 In the short term, your child’s oral health affects their day-to-day life.
 Preventing cavities keeps your child’s smile looking and feeling great.
 The habits your child builds now will also impact their dental health later in life.
 Getting in the routine of brushing and flossing makes your child more likely to follow through with these cleaning steps as they get older.
 You can take steps as a parent to help your child build these habits now, and prepare them for the future.
 Here’s a handy parents’ guide to children’s dentistry.

 Explain the Importance of Strong Dental Hygiene